nitinsandiego/binarycptproject/_posts/2023-12-10-Binary-CPT-Project-Review-Ticket.md

 - Feedback is provided to the user, indicating whether the guess is correct or if they need to go higher or lower.
 - The number of attempts is updated accordingly.

+This HTML document implements a Binary Number Guessing Game.
+It consists of structural HTML elements like `<html>`, `<head>`, and `<body>`.
+Game elements include `<h1>`, `<p>`, `<input>`, and `<button>`, with a specific focus on guessing binary numbers from 0 to 255.

+JavaScript manages variables such as minValue, maxValue, secretDecimal, and attempts.
+Functions include generating random decimals, converting decimals to binary, displaying the target number, restarting the game, and processing user guesses.
+An event listener displays the target number on page load.

+The game flow involves users guessing binary numbers, receiving feedback, and restarting until the correct guess is made.

 # Saatvik's Feature video
 <video  height="500" controls>
   <source src="/binarycptproject/videos/BinaryEncryption.mp4" type="video/mp4">